-72 hours take home exam
+Evaluation 72 hours take home exam Evaluation code: GRA 6002.01

 Fundamental knowledge of organizational theory

 GRA 6003 Management Science: Decision Analysis

 Professor Fred E. Wenstøp, NSM.

 Decision analysis in practice is a set of formal procedures that seeks to aid a decision maker in facing problems that are too complex for purely intuitive choice.
 There are two characteristics that pervade approaches to applied decision analysis: 1) analytical decomposition and 2) the personal nature of the decision problem.